trufflesuite/trufflesuite.com/src/docs/teams/account/redeeming-a-coupon.md

 You will need to provide the account name you'd like to apply the coupon to.
 This is usually the GitHub user/organization name.
 For example, to apply a coupon for the `https://github.com/trufflesuite/truffle` repo, the account name would be **trufflesuite**.

-You can also go to https://my.truffleteams.com/#/settings and give the name of the account as it is written in the left sidebar.
+You can also go to https://my.truffleteams.com/#/settings and give the name of the account as it is written in the sidebar.